 Like other property developers, we require substantial capital investment for the acquisition of land use rights and the construction of our projects.
 Our ability to secure financing for such purposes affects the number of projects we are able to develop at any time.
-Over the past ten years, the PBCO has alternatively tightened or loosened the credit supply by increasing or decreasing the reserve requirement ratios of commercial banks and financial institutions.
+Over the past ten years, the PBOC has alternatively tightened or loosened the credit supply by increasing or decreasing the reserve requirement ratios of commercial banks and financial institutions.
 Any future increases in the reserve requirement ratio will reduce the amount of commercial bank credit available to businesses in China and may affect our ability to obtain sufficient funding from banks to finance our business expansion.
 The cost of our financing also affects our operating results.
 We typically obtain bank borrowings for up to 65% of the cost of our land use rights to fund PRC project developments after we receive the required permits.
 Interest rates on our commercial bank borrowings vary and are linked to benchmark lending rates published by the PBOC, which fluctuate from time to time.

-In addition to bank debt, we obtain financing through the issuance of debt securities and through onshore corporate bonds issued by our subsidiary, Xinyuan China.
-As of December 31, 2022, we had outstanding US\$721.4 million aggregate principal amount of senior secured notes with interest rates ranging from 12.0% to 14.5%.
-Also, as of December 31, 2022, Xinyuan China had outstanding US\$39.3 million in corporate bonds.
-For more detailed discussion of the bank borrowing and debt securities, see "Item 5.
-Operating and Financial Review and Prospects - B. Liquidity and Capital Resources."
+In addition to bank debts, we obtain financing through the issuance of debt securities and through onshore corporate bonds issued by our subsidiary, Xinyuan China.
+As of December 31, 2023, we had an outstanding US\$625.1 million aggregate principal amount of senior secured notes with interest rates ranging from 3.0% to 14.5%.
+Also, as of December 31, 2023, Xinyuan China had outstanding US\$38.7 million in corporate bonds.
+For more detailed discussions of the bank borrowing and debt securities, see "Item 5.
+Operating and Financial Review and Prospects-B. Liquidity and Capital Resources."